WELLBEING

 Natalie McDonagh

 Natalie McDonagh PhD is a designer, artist and facilitator.
 Her multi-faceted practice is a form of creative meditation nurturing mind, heart and well-being.
-Her workspace and venue for public events sits at the edge of Jervis Bay National Park.
-For more about Natalie and her work visit her website Ecstatic Armour.
+She also teaches Pilates.
+For more about Natalie's art practice visit her website Ecstatic Armour.